 Enrollment data reflects enrollment reported at the end of the school year and only includes students attending the school.
-Students who attend programs at other schools or outside of the district are not included in enrollment counts and percentages.
+Students who attend programs outside of the district are not included in enrollment counts and percentages.

 - Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table